Redpen AI | Privacy Notice

 What do we mean by "legal basis"?

 We are only able to use your personal data when the law allows us to.
 This is called the legal basis.
-Regarding the above purposes, the legal basis listed for each are explained below:
+The legal bases listed above are explained below:

 Consent – You have given us your consent to process your personal data for the specific purpose we have explained to you.
 You have the right to withdraw your consent at any time.
 To do so please contact the Data Protection Officer via the details supplied below.